 docker compose down -v

-# View logs of all services
+# See status of services

 docker compose ps